finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 |-- package.json
 ```

-Because we just changed the filename of our webpack config, let's update our scripts in our `package.json`, then, also add a scripts for production build.
+Because we just changed the filename of our webpack config, let's update our scripts in our `package.json`, then, also add a script for a production build.

 ```json
 // package.json